 Apartment 5

-Bimini – Where to stay in the Bahamas for fishermen
+Bimini – Where to stay in the Bahamas for Fishermen

-The closest island to Florida is actually Bimini, just 80 kilometers east of Miami.
-It’s another popular spot for day trips from Miami, with a high speed ferry taking about two hours.
-Bimini has interesting history from the Prohibition-era, was once home to Ernest Hemingway, and also has a Martin Luther King Jr memorial from his 1968 visit to the island.
+Bimini has an interesting history from the Prohibition era, was once home to Ernest Hemingway, and also has a Martin Luther King Jr memorial from his 1968 visit to the island.

-Compared to Grand Bahama, though, Bimini is much more pristine and nature-oriented, with miles of sandy beaches.
 Sport fishermen love Bimini as the Gulf Stream current brings big game fish to the area.
 If you don’t arrive by ferry, direct flights are also available from Fort Lauderdale.

 Best places to stay in Bimini in the Bahamas